 At 42-years-old she had spent over half her life captive in a dark damp cellar and her children until their release had never looked at the sun or experienced the wind on their faces.
 Upstairs in the family home, her father lived with her mother giving the impression of an everyday family man when all the while under their feet, she lay chained to a wall.
 Josef Fritzl lived a double life within one house with devastating consequences for his own flesh and blood.

-In April 2008, 14-year-old Kristen Fritzl, who had been born in the cellar along with all her siblings, became very ill and Elizabeth managed to convince her father to take Kristen for medical care.
+In April 2008, 19-year-old Kersten Fritzl, who had been born in the cellar along with all her siblings, became very ill and Elisabeth managed to convince her father to take Kristen for medical care.
 At the hospital, Fritzl tells lie after lie to try and cover the true story of his family life but the doctors need detailed medical information about Kristen in order to help her, information that only her mother Elizabeth could tell them.

 The arrest of Josef Fritzl sparked a media storm that gained momentum as his trial date approached.
 Fritzl was charged with enslavement and incest against his daughter and the murder of their young baby through ‘homicide by neglect’ for not seeking medical attention which could have saved the child’s life.
 Fritzl admitted the kidnapping and imprisonment of Elizabeth and his repeated rape of her over 24 years.
 He did not, however, admit to murder and would not accept responsibility for the death of baby Michael Fritzl.

 “I have realised I had an evil side.
 But I managed to contain myself for quite a long time, for someone who was a born rapist.”